tetlowgm/pam_http/README.md

 On CentOS 7, I had to install `gcc`, `pam-devel`, and `libcurl-devel` to get it to compile.
 On Ubuntu 20.10, I had to install `gcc`, `libpam0g-dev`, and `libcurl4-openssl-dev` to get it to compile.

+I found `pamtester` (available on FreeBSD and Ubuntu) to be very helpful in testing.